 - Modeling of thermochronological data (Whipp, Kukkonen)

-Below are some examples of the recent thesis titles related to institute of seismology.
+Below are some examples of the recent thesis titles related to the Institute of Seismology.

 - Schütt, Jorina, 2018.
 3D dynamics of crustal deformation along the western Andean margin.
 Doctoral thesis.